Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Introduction and Motivation

 The remainder of our paper is organized as follows.
 In Section~\ref{sec:NotationSetting}, we introduce our notation and general framework.
 In Section~\ref{sec:Deterministic}, we derive various deterministic inequalities for linear regression that form the core of the paper.
 The application of these results to the case of independent observations is considered in Section~\ref{sec:Independent}.
-The application of the deterministic inequalities to the case of dependent observations is considered Section~\ref{sec:Dependent}.
-An extension of our results to a class of general $M$-estimators is given in Section~\ref{sec:MEst}.
-Proofs of the results in this section along with several examples will be provided in a future paper.
-A discussion of our results along with their implications is given in Section~\ref{sec:Discussion}.
+The application of the deterministic inequalities to the case of (functionally) dependent observations is considered in Section~\ref{sec:Dependent}.
+A discussion of our results along with their implications for post-selection inference is given in Section~\ref{sec:Discussion}.
 Some auxiliary probability results for sums of independent and functionally dependent random variables are given in Appendix~\ref{AppSec:Independence} and Appendix~\ref{AppSec:Dependence}, respectively.